 You may have seen a post floating around Facebook and other social media platforms (also Instagram) asserting the benefits of a fully ripe banana with dark patches on the skin.
 According to this message, it only takes one ripe banana a day to fight cancer!
 The message goes something like this:

 “According to the latest Japanese Scientific Research, a full ripe banana with dark patches on the skin produces a substance called TNF (Tumor Necrosis Factor) which has the ability to combat abnormal cells.
 The more dark patches it has the higher its immunity enhancement quality.
 Hence, the riper the banana the better the anti-cancer quality.
-A yell skin banana with dark spots on it is 8 times more effective in enhancing the property of white blood cells than a green skin version.
+A yellow skin banana with dark spots on it is 8 times more effective in enhancing the property of white blood cells than a green skin version.
 Eating just 1 banana a day increases immunity.”

 Since a green banana has no known cancer-fighting properties, a very ripe banana with dark patches on the skin, being eight times more effective, is, alas, still the same as a green banana.
 Becasue, you know, 8 x 0 = 0.

 Ripe bananas have no anticancer properties (that we know of).
 They no not contain Tumor Necrosis factor.
 And, if they did, it would not matter.
 Because ingesting TNF would probably not increase your levels of TNF.
 TNF is a protein which, if ingested, would be broken down before it was absorbed.
 The likelihood of any intact protein being absorbed is so remote it is completely negligible.
 1Schwarcz, Joe.
 Monkeys, Myths and Molecules: Separating Fact from Fiction in the Science of Everyday Life.
 ECW Press, 2015.